karthikpeddi/SLR-parser-table-in-cpp/README.md

 # SLR-parser-table-in-cpp
-This project deals with an SLR(1) parser simulator using C++.
-Given the grammar rules it constructs the SLR(1) parsing table.
+This project implements a C++ code which builds an SLR(1) parser table, given the production rules of a grammar.
+The code outputs the parsing process step by step and shows the status after each step.
+The SLR table is printed using C++ in which "ACC" denotes the entry for which the input is accepted after parsing.
+The only drawback of this code is that the grammar cannot contain two letter terminals.